 A mere 15-minute drive from Seattle, this 534-acre expanse of dunes, forest groves, streams, and sea cliffs composes the largest park in the city.
 The expansive park offers sweeping views of Puget Sound, the Olympics, and the Cascade Mountains, especially from the lighthouse and beach.

 Hike through various terrains on the Discovery Park loop trail, or take the South Beach trail that runs along the 2-mile stretch of tidal beaches.
+There are tons of easy hikes in Seattle to check out in this network of trails.
 Feel free to pop by the visitor center near the Discovery Park Playground and south parking lot for information and guidance.

 23. Stop by the Ballard (Hiram M. Chittenden) Locks